Share

 And his eyes—that very same unmistakable green—roved the cemetery and landed on her briefly.

-As she caught a scent of what he employed—something new, cool, and fresh.
+She adjusted herself to one side, catching a look back over her shoulder, As she caught a scent of what he employed—manly and somewhat define.
 It struck her instantly, burrowing in her breast, and she blushed even in the cold.

-but the cold expression on his face froze her sending shivers traveling down her spine.
-The Nico she knew—the unobtrusive boy who used to bring her brown cookies from the kitchen—might be gone.
+But the cold expression on his face froze her sending shivers traveling down her spine.
+The Nico she knew, the unobtrusive boy who used to bring her brown cookies from the kitchen—might be gone.

 Odette breathed in deeply, her gaze locked on him.

-A short time after, the other mourners—and the large Moretti family—began to wander towards the queue of waiting black cars.
+A short time after, the other mourners, and the large Moretti family—began to wander towards the queue of waiting black cars.

 “Ma'am, it’s time to head back."
 Penelope said gently, her voice breaking through the haze of Odette’s gaze.

-Odette spun around to look at her maid.
-Penelope freckles stood out against her pale face, and her hair had been quickly pulled back into a slovenly bun, tendrils escaping at the temples.
+Penelope, whose freckles stood out unto her pale face.
+Her hair had been quickly pulled back into a slovenly bun, tendrils escaping at the temples.
 She was tired, and yet still hadn't left Odette's bedside since Salvatore's death.

 Odette nodded faintly.
 "Yes," she said.
 "Let's go."